EldoBam/proxmox-pve-module-builder/README.md

 This project was born to create a Powershell Module to access the Proxmox PVE Api.
 The idea is to render an [OpenAPI v3 schema](https://swagger.io/specification/#schema) which can be used to render modules via the [OpenApi Generator](https://openapi-generator.tech/).

+# pve-powershell-module
+You can find the rendered Powershell Module and it's documentation here: [PVE PowerShell Module](https://github.com/EldoBam/pve-powershell-module)

 # development
 The module builder is still under development.
-Currently we don't have any modules we can use to access local pve apis.
+The first module has been successfully rendered and the first beta release will be published soon.
 Once we have a working module, it will be published via [PS Gallery](https://www.powershellgallery.com/).

 ## coding plan